anewton1998/rdap_guide/src/protocol/common_data_structures.md

 ## The RDAP Conformance Array {#rdapconformance}

 This is a special array that must only appear in the top most JSON of an RDAP response.
-It is used by a server to signal to a client the RDAP verion supported by the server (there is only one) and any extensions.
+It is used by a server to signal to a client the RDAP version supported by the server (there is only one) and any extensions.

 ```json